Tourism in Nepal: Orphanage tourism

 In 2018, research into global volunteering behaviour identified Nepal as one of the world’s ten most popular destinations for orphanage voluntourism.

 Leading responsible tourism and child welfare organisations agree that it is irresponsible for short term and/or untrained international volunteers to work in orphanages.
 Few volunteers are qualified to interact with traumatised, vulnerable children and many orphanages lack the facilities, trained staff, and child protection policies to create safe, nurturing environments for children in care.

 There are over 800 orphanages in Nepal, with 80% of those in tourist areas.
 Out of the 75 districts in the country, most registered orphanages and children’s homes are found in the five most-visited by tourists (Kathmandu, Lalitpur, Bhaktapur, Kaski, and Chitwan).

-Orphanages attract well-meaning tourists who want to volunteer their time and donate money, unaware that they are supporting an industry exploiting impoverished families.
+Orphanages attract tourists who want to volunteer their time and donate money, unaware that they are supporting an industry taking advantage of impoverished families.

 In Nepal, there are an estimated 16,886 children living in orphanages, 80% of whom have at least one parent who could care for them.
 With promises of an education and a better life, children are recruited into orphanages from rural areas which are still suffering from the economic effects of ten years of civil war, to meet demands for donations – a phenomenon known as orphanage trafficking.

 The ChildSafe Movement reports instances of orphanages keeping children in impoverished conditions to attract more donors.
 ECPAT has also identified a link between orphanage tourism, and an increase in child sexual exploitation by foreigners and volunteers.